Gizmodiat/AMANDE/README.md

 # **Input files:**

+AMANDE needs an input file for exposures and an input file for the outcome.

 _**Prepare an input file for exposures**_: genes (eQTLGen and GTEx) or proteins (INTERVAL):

 For genes, prepare a '.txt' file containing a list of the Ensembl ID of the exposures and the genomic positions (chromosome and position) from which perform the instrumental variables pruning and colocalization analysis: each line of the file will contain the Ensembl ID of an exposure and a genomic position like `ENSG00000042493_2_85645555` (see 'example_ENSEMBL_list.txt' in the 'example' folder).